linda-n-design/figma-ux-flow-logic/docs/UserGuide.md

 If you select dark mode, both the diagram stencils and the flow diagram draft will have a dark background with light-colored stencils and text.

-### Flow Name
+#### Flow Name

 Enter a meaningful name for your flow.

 - This name will be the name of the frame containing your starter flow diagram
 - The name will also appear at the top of the frame as a title

-### Contextual Information
+#### Contextual Information

-Document the important details about your flow.
-Click on any item to open a separate screen where you can add your text.
-You can also skip adding these in the plugin and add them directly to the flow diagram frame on the canvas after clicking "Initialize Flow."
+Document the important, high-level details about your flow.
+Select each contextual information item to enter its details in a separate screen, or skip this step and add them directly to the flow diagram frame on the canvas after selecting 'Initialize Flow.'

 **Trigger**
 What initiates this flow?